home-assistant/home-assistant.io/source/_integrations/shell_command.markdown

 </div>

-With a `0` exit code, the output (stdout) of the command is used as `value`.
-In case a command results in a non `0` exit code or is terminated after a timeout of 60 seconds, the result is only logged to Home Assistant log and the value of the sensor is not updated.
+A `0` exit code means the commands completed successfully without error.
+In case a command results in a non `0` exit code or is terminated after a timeout of 60 seconds, the result is logged to Home Assistant log.

 ## Examples